Join millions of Canadians who have already trusted Loans Canada

 7$6,231

-How To Calculate Your Surplus Income Payments?
+How Much Does It Cost To File Bankruptcy: Calculate Your Surplus Income Payments

 Surplus income is dependent on your net income, minus certain monthly expenses, such as child care, expenses associated with a medical condition, and penalties imposed by the court.
 Once that amount is determined, anything you earn beyond that threshold is then considered surplus income.
 You will need to pay 50% of that amount in the form of surplus income payments.